L-103/Li6800_output/README.md

 8. Choose the connection with your LI6800.
 If for some reason the connection doesn't establish, check your IP parameters.
 The IP address of your computer should be in the range of the LICOR device.
 For example, if LICOR IP address is 169.254.148.18, the computer IP address should be 169.254.148.20 for instance.
 To change that on your computer, go to Ethernet settings > Change adapter options > Ethernet > Internet Protocol Version 4 (TCP/IPv4) > change the IP address.
 **9. From now on, you should have direct control over your LI6800 through your desk computer.**

+**Summary**
 Desk computer -- _HelpWire_ -- LIcomputer -- _RealVNC_ -- LI6800

+Please note that you can have direct access to your LICOR files from the LIcomputer from now on.
+Just go to "Your PC" and "Z://logs".
+If asked for credentials
+ID: licor
+Password: licor

+## Use the custom made R project
+I have made this R project in case you want to:
+- easily check some parameters recorded during the experiment
+- easily extract only some parameters in case you don't want to handle the 292 column excel file
+- automatically draw the flash curves corresponding to your experiment

+To use it, nothing simpler:
+1. Start Rstudio

+Let me know in case you want to add some more functionnalities.